odo/quantile_estimator/README.md

 # Quantile estimator written in Erlang

-This library provides a memory-efficient data structures to store distributions of larges sets of data.
+This library provides a memory-efficient data structure to store distributions of larges sets of data.

 ## Source